 Well, I’m sure there are other cities that go all out, but this city has, for the most part, embraced magic in popular culture (as evidenced by the Bewitched statue at the corner of Washington & Essex Sts).

-For authentic, licensed Harry Potter supplies, head to The Trolley Depot (191 Essex St), where an adorably-friendly blue-haired lady sells Harry Potter scarves, hats, mugs and plushes, and is one of the few stores to…not actually mark up the prices.
-Also selling licensed merch is Harrison’s Comics & Collectibles (252 Essex St), who even sell outdated HP calendars on the cheap as well as wands, figurines, books, plushes and sticker sets.
+For authentic, licensed, Harry Potter supplies, head to The Trolley Depot (191 Essex St), where an adorably-friendly blue-haired lady sells Harry Potter scarves, hats, mugs and plushies.
+Try to walk out of there empty-handed.
+Also selling licensed merch is Harrison’s Comics & Pop Culture (252 Essex St), a haven of back-issues, figurines, graphic novels, plushes, apparel, pens, blind boxes and a whole other host of obscure nerdliness.

 If you want an entire shop full of HP merch, try Remember Salem (127 Essex St) who sell everything from mini Hedwigs to Butterbeer (yes, Butterbeer in Salem, MA!).
 And…

 …their spin-off store, Wynott’s Wands, sells, you guessed it…replica wands from the film series!!
-They’re locally-handcrafted wands, and. they’re actually of a decent quality, so do try and get one before JK Rowling sues.
+They’re locally-handcrafted wands of impeccable craftmanship, so do try and get one before JK Rowling sues.

 Also: check out the local Potterheads meet-up group.